Sickboy78/MMM-Homematic/README.md

       <td><code>iconOnly</code></td>
       <td>Sets the text invisible and shows only the icon.
 	  <br>This value only applies if an icon is set.
+	  <br>This value overwrites the global values showText and showValue for the item it is set on.
       <br><b>Possible values:</b> <code>"true"</code> - <code>"false"</code>
       <br><b>Default value:</b> <code>"false"</code>
 	  </td>